b1swa/taskList/README.md

 ## Usage

 - Open your browser and navigate to `http://localhost:3000`.
-- You will see a list of tasks.
+- You will see a board style list of tasks.
 - You can add a new task using the form.
 - Click on a task to edit it.
 - Click the delete button to remove a task.